levilindsey/hex-grid/example/data/bungie/description.md

 _[Bungie](https://www.bungie.net/) is a video game company based in Bellevue, Washington._

-Levi is a senior AI engineer working on combatants and bosses in Destiny 2.
+Levi was a Senior AI Engineer working on combatants and bosses in Destiny 2.

--   He worked on AI behavior trees, temperaments, path-following, and physics.
+-   Worked on AI behavior trees, temperaments, path-following, physics, abilities, and tools.
--   He worked closely with designers to create runtime, import-time, and tooling features for 3 major seasonal releases.
+-   Helped create new combatants, bosses, and abilities for 2 Destiny expansions.
--   He helped create the tormentor combatant and Nezarec raid boss.
+-   Worked closely with designers to create runtime, import-time, and tooling features.